How does compensation work?

 The NGEP program currently offers annual gross income of $162K, $178K, and $207K to participating physicians.
-Our calculations, as shown below, suggest that the standard NGEP program is an 10.0% cut in base payments, over five years, as compared to the income stabilization program offerred in a rural high needs area.
+Our calculations, as shown below, suggest that the standard NGEP program is a 10.0% reduction in base payments, over five years, as compared to the income stabilization program offerred in a rural high needs area.

 In order to offset this financial impact, Magenta Health is able to adjust our fee structure, up to as follows, to reduce the impact from 10.0% to 5.0%.
 Put another way, over 5 years, the impact of the NGEP program could be reduced to less than $9,000 annually over 5 years.

 According to the Ministry of Health documentation, participating physicians must meet or exceed performance improvement targets in order to graduate from the NGEP program.

 Our assessment of the overall primary care industry is that our technology and administrative processes are sufficiently advanced that the odds are slim that Magenta Health physicians will have problems meeting these targets in order to graduate from the NGEP program, assuming reasonable targets are issued.
 For example, we're one of very few primary care clinics in Canada that truly offers patients the option of online scheduling and, by default, 100% of patients have access to same day / next day appointments.

 Providing care outside the FHO